Low-Dose CT Lung Cancer Screening

 Scheduling a same-day low-dose CT lung screening at American Health Imaging is easy and convenient.

-Flexible scheduling options:
+Flexible same-day scheduling options:

 • Call us or request an appointment online